marcj/npm-local-development/README.md

 import {coolFunction} from '@myName/core';
 ```

-Create here an issue at Gtihub https://github.com/marcj/npm-local-development/issues if you encounter problems.
+Create here an issue at Github https://github.com/marcj/npm-local-development/issues if you encounter problems.

 ## This tool solves multiples issues

-with local development of NPM packages that are related to each other.
+with local development of NPM packages that are tightly coupled to each other.

 #### 1. Symlinks break build tools and compiler like TypeScript & Angular